 Serious About Teaching, Passionate About Theatre

 UNC offers Colorado’s only theatre arts bachelor’s degree specifically designed for future K-12 drama teachers.
-Our Bachelor’s Degree in Theatre Arts with Secondary Teaching Emphasis prepares you to teach drama courses, lead student productions, and help young writers, performers, musicians and artists develop their talents.
+Our Bachelor’s Degree in Theatre Arts with K-12 Teaching Concentration prepares you to teach drama courses, lead student productions and help young writers, performers, musicians and artists develop their talents.
 You’ll learn from world-class educators on UNC’s theatre arts faculty, while gaining practical classroom experience that sharpens your skills—and helps you stand out in the job market.

 You’ll also participate in UNC’s top-notch theatrical productions, with opportunities to perform, direct, work backstage and manage the house.
 We have an extensive alumni network of teachers throughout Colorado, providing you with exceptional opportunities for hands-on learning in high school classes and productions.
 In addition, you can help stage UNC’s annual high school drama festival.
 You’ll complete the program with a semester-long student-teaching assignment, graduating with all the prerequisites you need to earn your teacher’s license.

 B.A. in Theatre Arts: K-12 Drama Teaching Concentration

 The Bachelor of Arts in Theatre Arts (Education Concentration) prepares you to enter the work force as a high school drama teacher or to continue your studies in a theatre education graduate program.
 You’ll learn classroom techniques for teaching drama, along with the communication and organizational skills required to stage school productions at a high level.
 The program includes coursework in the College of Education and Behavioral Sciences, fulfilling all prerequisites necessary to earn your teacher’s license.